iranroman/musicinformationretrieval.com/README.md

 2. Install [librosa](https://librosa.github.io/librosa/install.html) and [ffmpeg](https://librosa.github.io/librosa/install.html#ffmpeg).

 If these packages are already installed, don't forget to upgrade them before the workshop.

-Use either `pip install --upgrade` or `conda upgrade` depending upon which package installer you used for the respective package.
+To upgrade, use either `pip install --upgrade` or `conda upgrade` depending upon which package installer you used for the respective package.

 ### Start the Jupyter Notebook